Victory Day in Turkiye in 2023

 The day also honours the founder of modern Turkey, Mustafa Kemal Atatürk.

-Following the defeat of the Ottoman Empire at the end of World War I, Turkey was occupied by allied forces.
+Türkiye was occupied by Allied forces after the defeat of the Ottoman Empire at the end of the First World War (1914-1918).

 This led to the start of the Turkish War of Independence in 1919, with the Turkish forces led by General Mustafa Kemal.